fabd/kanji-koohii/doc/Database.md

 # About the Sample Database

 ## Users
-All users in the sample database have a dummy password and email.
-All accounts have a `test` password (sha encrypted).
+All users in the sample database have a `test` password (sha encrypted) and a dummy email.

 Users are included for integrity between tables.
-They are real user names, but only the public data (shared stories, and profile info) is included.
+They are real Kanji Koohii user names, but only the public data (shared stories, and profile info) is included.

 Additional users can be created on the command line (php container):

 ```bash
 $ php batch/maintenance/createUser.php -u aaaaaa -p aaaaaa --location 'Localhost'
 ```

+You can create additional users from the command line.
+From the `web` type:

+    $ php batch/maintenance/createUser.php

+### Admin

+The `admin` user displays a log of SQL queries at the bottom of the page.

 ## Stories
 To get a meaningful testing environment, shared stories are included for 2200 RTK kanji (6th edition).
 Each Study page includes 3 "top voted" stories, and 2 random unvoted stories.
 There are no private stories in the database, and the shared stories is actually only 7% of the total storage so performance in local development is completely different than production!